ElliottMardones/foRgotten/README.md

 ?directEffects()
 ```

-Using multiple key informants, it calculates the mean incidence,
-left-sided confidence interval, and p-value for complete and chained
+Using multiple key informants, it calculates the mean incidence, left-sided confidence interval, and p-value for complete and chained bipartite graphs.
-bipartite graphs.
 For more details, see help(directEffects).

 ``` r
 ?bootMargin()
 ```

-Using multiple key informants, it calculates the mean incidence,
-left-sided confidence interval, and p-value for complete and chained
+Using multiple key informants, it calculates the mean incidence, left-sided confidence interval, and p-value for complete and chained bipartite graphs.
-bipartite graphs.
 For more details, see help(bootMargin).

 ``` r
 ?centrality()
 ```

-Using multiple key informants, it calculates the median betweenness
-centrality, confidence intervals, and the selected method for
-calculating the centrality distribution for complete and chained
+Using multiple key informants, it calculates the median betweenness centrality, confidence intervals, and the selected method for calculating the centrality distribution for complete and chained bipartite graphs.
-bipartite graphs.
 For more details, see help(centrality).

 ``` r
 ?FE()
 ```

-Using multiple key informants, it calculates the forgotten effects, the
-frequency of their occurrence, the mean incidence, the confidence
-intervals, and the standard error for complete and chained bipartite
+Using multiple key informants, it calculates the forgotten effects, the frequency of their occurrence, the mean incidence, the confidence intervals, and the standard error for complete and chained bipartite graphs.
-graphs.
 For more details, see help(FE).

 ## DataSet

-The library provides three three-dimensional incidence matrices: `CC`,
-`CE`, and `EE`.
-The data are those used in the study “Application of the
-Forgotten Effects Theory For Assessing the Public Policy on Air
-Pollution Of the Commune of Valdivia, Chile” developed by Manna, E. M et
+The library provides three three-dimensional incidence matrices: `CC`, `CE`, and `EE`.
+The data are those used in the study "Application of the Forgotten Effects Theory For Assessing the Public Policy on Air Pollution Of the Commune of Valdivia, Chile" developed by Manna, E. M et al. (2018).
-al. (2018).

-The data consists of 16 incentives, four behaviors, and ten key
-informants, where each of the key informants presented the data with a
-minimum and maximum value for each incident.
-The data description can be
-seen in Tables 1 and 2 of Manna, E. M et al. (2018).
+The data consists of 16 incentives, four behaviors, and ten key informants, where each of the key informants presented the data with a minimum and maximum value for each incident.
+The data description can be seen in Tables 1 and 2 of Manna, E. M et al. (2018).

-The **foRgotten** library presents the data with the average between the
-minimum and maximum value for each incidence, C being the equivalent to
-incentives and E to behaviors.
+The **foRgotten** library presents the data with the average between the minimum and maximum value for each incidence, C being the equivalent to incentives and E to behaviors.

 The examples in this document make use of this data.
-For more details,
-you can consult the following:
+For more details, you can consult the following:

 ``` r
 help(CC)